matiollipt/GO-graph-definition-text-transformer/README.md

 ## Automating Discovery In Life Sciences

 High-throughput [DNA sequencing](https://en.wikipedia.org/wiki/DNA_sequencing#High-throughput_sequencing_(HTS)_methods) has give us the power to sequence the entire genome of a species within a day.
-With the sequence on hands, we can deploy **computational models to identify and annotate genes** based on their characteristics, attributing correct functions and subcellular locations of the gene product given the gene sequence.
+With the sequence on hands, we can deploy **computational models to identify and annotate genes** based on their sequences, attributing correct functions and subcellular locations .

 For example, the [Critical Assessment of Protein Function Annotation (CAFA)](https://www.cell.com/trends/genetics/fulltext/S0168-9525(13)00166-2) competition engages the data science community in enhancing protein prediction by utilizing features derived from [Gene Ontology (GO)](https://geneontology.org/docs/ontology-documentation/).